Rosetta Stone Logo

 Rosetta Stone Logo 1992

-The first logo featured the program’s name written in a font of varying thickness.
+The first logo featured the program’s name in a font with varying thicknesses.

-Since the platform is related to education, a scholarly name was chosen to appeal to the erudition and knowledge of students.
-Rosetta Stone is named after the historical monument—a stone slab bearing inscriptions from the Ptolemaic dynasty era.
+Since the platform is related to education, a scholarly name was chosen to appeal to students’ erudition and knowledge.
+Rosetta Stone is named after the historical monument, a stone slab bearing inscriptions from the Ptolemaic dynasty era.

-The unique feature of the stone is the dual-language inscription, written in ancient Egyptian and ancient Greek dialects.
+The stone’s unique feature is the dual-language inscription in ancient Egyptian and ancient Greek dialects.
 This tablet was the first bilingual document, aiding linguists in deciphering individual symbols and hieroglyphs.
 The Egyptian version was translated in 1822, and the knowledge gained subsequently allowed for the free reading and translation of other ancient Egyptian texts.

 The learning principle reflected in the stone’s inscriptions is similar to the language-learning approach developed by Allen Stoltzfus.
 This method is based on immersion and listening to the pronunciation of phrases and words, coupled with an intuitive understanding of their meaning.
 This is similar to how children learn their first language.
 Memorizing specific phrases later enables interpretation in various dialogues and texts.

 The name appears in font weights of varying thickness.
-Numerous stones exist, yet this historical monument stands out with the name Rosetta, after the town near which the stone was used in fort construction and subsequently discovered.
+Numerous stones exist, yet this historical monument stands out as the Rosetta Stone, named after the town near which the stone was used in fort construction and subsequently discovered.

 Below the words, a globe is placed to signify that people from any part of the Earth can study languages using this program.
 Language proficiency allows for unhindered global travel.